petecorreia/petecorreia/app/about.md

 CV: let em have it

-lead: Front-end Developer and User Interface Designer living and working in London, UK.
+lead: Freelance Senior Front-end Developer and User Interface Designer living and working in London, UK.

 ---